tianyang-li/rna-seq-len-est-0/README.md

 # rna-seq-len-est-0

-Estimate a transcript's length from RNA-Seq data
+Statistical etimation a transcript's length from RNA-Seq data

 ## Usage